 Ranking AOA or NRMP

-In the future, under a single GME accreditation system, there will likely be only one match that most DO and MD students will submit their lists to.
-In the meantime, DO students have the option of participating in the AOA Match, the NRMP Match, or both matches.
+In 2020, under a single GME accreditation system, most DO and MD students will submit their lists to the NRMP Match.
+This year, DO students have the option of participating in the AOA Match, the NRMP Match, or both matches.
 Because the AOA Match takes place earlier than the NRMP Match, if students submit rank order lists to both matches, those who go on to match in the AOA Match will then be removed from the NRMP Match.

 As an example, Dr. Mohr says, “If your top choice is in the NRMP Match and your next three choices are in the AOA Match, you have a bit of a dilemma.
 If you match with an AOA program, you will be removed from the NRMP and have no shot at your top choice.
 But, if you don’t enter the AOA Match and don’t get your top choice in the NRMP, you have lost the opportunity for your back-up selection.
 This will no longer be an issue once all programs have transitioned to the ACGME.”